snyderth/CS344/Concurrency.md

         * Allow some sort of arbitrary resource count, e.g. number of available buffers
     * Binary semaphore
         * Equal to 1 or 0, indicating locked/unavailable or unlocked/abailable
+    * Semaphores allow N threads access

+Threads

+* There are threads in the Kernel, often called aemonss, that are started on startup
+    * The kernel is the central part of an Operating System
+    * Manages hardware (and drivers)
+    * Provides the scheduler
+    * Not interacted with by the user, but interfaced through system calls

+* Scheduler
+    * Distributes prioritized and/or fair CPU time

+* Multithreading is having mutiple threads
+* Hyperthreading is having chached threads for use